 - Spend more time with family and friends (13%)

 You don’t have to be in the business of selling gym gear or weight-loss plans to help consumers with their New Year’s resolutions.
-Anything that can tap into broader themes of renewal will do, such as self-fulfilment, stressing less, or treating oneself.
-For a good example, of new year’s marketing, we can look to Amazon’s monthly book deals.
-Ever January, its deals are dominated by books on self-improvement.
+Anything that can tap into broader themes of renewal will do, such as self-improvement, stress management, or treating oneself.

 2. Leverage January Themes